The diurnal cycle and temporal trends of surface winds: Data and Methods

 For each month, we calculated the diurnal cycle of the above three measures, $U$, $U^3$, and DP, i.e., we averaged the same hour within the day over all days of the month.
 The time within the day of the ERA5 is the Greenwich Mean Time (GMT), and we adjusted the time (in hours) at a longitude according to $t=t_g+\frac{24}{360} x$ (i.e., one rotation over 24 hours) where $t$ and $t_g$ is the local time and GMT, respectively, and $-180\le x \le 180$ is the longitude.

 We also used the instantaneous sensible heat flux to study the vertical stability of the air close to the surface.
 The sensible heat flux is proportional to surface wind speed and the temperature difference between the air and the surface~\cite[][]{Gill-1982:atmosphere}.
+We note that other air stability measures can be used to explain the diurnal cycle of surface winds; yet, since we are dealing with surface winds, we study the sensible heat flux that is proportional to the temperature difference close to the surface.
 At each grid point, we calculated the annual mean of the difference between the daily maximum and minimum sensible heat flux and found the annual mean of this measure.
 We also found the time (within the day) of this measure.

 We analyzed the meteorological (NCDC) station data to provide some support for the ERA5 analysis.
 We used two subsets of the NCDC data: one that includes 406 stations from the USA with 20-minute resolution.
-Here we simply constructed, for each station, the pdf of the time of maximum speed within the day.
+Here we simply constructed, for each station, the probability density function (pdf) of the time of maximum speed within the day.
 We then calculated the mean $\pm$ std of the pdfs of the different stations.
 Another much larger subset includes stations from the entire world, with a 1--hour (or less) temporal resolution.
-We used the data quality classification of the NCDC to filter out problematic data points and considered time series that have more than 80\% valid data.
+We used the data quality classification of the NCDC to filter out problematic data points and considered time series that have more than 80\% valid data; see \href{https://www.ncei.noaa.gov/data/global-hourly/doc/isd-format-document.pdf}{https://www.ncei.noaa.gov/data/global-hourly/doc/isd-format-document.pdf}.
 We considered data from 1973 to 2021, with an increasing number of stations with time (from 1281 in 1973 to 6718 in 2021).
 Most of the stations are from the USA, Europe, Japan, and southeast Australia.
 We gridded the data of the different stations (falling on the same grid point) using Gaussian smoothing---see Sec.
 3.1 of~\cite{Ashkenazy-Yizhaq-Tsoar-2012:sand} for more details.
-The resolution of the gridded data is 1\degree{}.
+The spatial resolution of the gridded data is 1\degree{}.